curl/everything-curl/http-response.md

 You can then ask curl to pass on the received data, without decoding it.
-That means passing on the sizes in the chunked encoding format or the compressed format when compressed tranfer encoding is used etc.
+That means passing on the sizes in the chunked encoding format or the compressed format when compressed transfer encoding is used etc.

     curl --raw http://example.com/